Quickstart: Create a graph database in Azure Cosmos DB using Python and the Azure portal

-After the vertices and edges are inserted, you can now go back to Data Explorer and see the vertices added to the graph, and add additional data points.
+After the vertices and edges are inserted, you can now go back to Data Explorer and see the vertices added to the graph, and add more data points.

-In your Azure Cosmos DB account in the Azure portal, select Data Explorer, expand sample-graph, select Graph, and then select Apply Filter.
+In your Azure Cosmos DB account in the Azure portal, select Data Explorer, expand sample-database, expand sample-graph, select Graph, and then select Execute Gremlin Query.